zabbix/zabbix/templates/app/nginx_http/README.md

 Reading: 6 Writing: 179 Waiting: 106
 ```

-Note that this solution supports https and redirects.
+Note that this solution supports HTTPS and redirects.

 ## Requirements